 Stress fracture treatment

-About muscle strain pain
+About strained groin pain

-- stretch your groin
+- stretching your groin

-- pull your legs together
+- squeezing your legs together

-About tendonitis pain
+About hip tendinitis pain

 About endometriosis pain

 The pain usually radiates to your hip and groin from the point where the endometriosis is located.
 The pain tends to be either constant or cyclical — meaning it’s worse before and during your period and then gets better.

 In addition to pain and cramping, endometriosis can involve heavy menstrual bleeding.
 Scar tissue may also develop and cause further pain.
 Endometriosis is also known to contribute to fertility problems.